mariakotouza/ARGP-Tool/README.md

 - If you want to use only those attributes of the tables that are necessary to run the pipeline, you need to set the variable use_only_useful_columns equal to True, otherwise you set it equal to False.
 You can see those attributes in the param/ used_columns.csv and param/ used_columns_only_useful.csv files accordingly.

-You may find a detailed documentation of the ARGP tool at [Wiki](https://github.com/mariakotouza/ARGP-Tool/wiki/Antigen-receptor-gene-profiler-(ARGP)).
+You may find a detailed documentation of the TRIP tool at [Wiki](https://github.com/mariakotouza/TRIP-Tool/wiki/Antigen-receptor-gene-profiler-(TRIP)).

-##  Run ARGP as an R script-based tool
+##  Run TRIP as an R script-based tool
-In order to run ARGP as a script-based tool, except from the packages that are described above, the user need to install the optparse package.
+In order to run TRIP as a script-based tool, except from the packages that are described above, the user need to install the optparse package.

 ```
 install.packages("optparse")